LogtalkDotOrg/logtalk-for-vscode/README.md

 Changes to spy points via user-typed queries in the integrated terminal are not reflected in the VSCode display of current breakpoints.
 A particular case is when, at a leashed port, you enter the `n` command to turn off debugging: a quick way to restore all the breakpoints still defined using the VSCode GUI is to select the "Run" menu "Disable All Breakpoints" followed by "Enable All Breakpoints".

-The "Variables" and "Call Stack" panes in the "Run and Debug" sidebar are populated with data from unification ports.
-This is an incomplete implementation that is expected to be improved in the future.
+Currently the "Variables" and "Call Stack" panes in the "Run and Debug" sidebar are populated only with data from unification ports when traced.
+This is an preliminary implementation that is expected to be improved in the future.
 The "Watch" pane is currently not supported.
+Clicking in an item in the "Call Stack" pane opens the corresponding source file at the clause head.

 VSCode usability issues that affect debugging support: